 13. “I wish I had known about the shivers.”

 The shakes or the shivers are another common side effect of epidurals.
 Your body can spontaneously begin shaking shortly after the epidural is administered.
 One mom said, “The shivers afterward were uncontrollable and horrendous.
 It took five warm blankets to get them to calm down.”
-The reason the shakes happen is the epidural medication is colder than your body temperature.
+The shakes happen because the epidural medication is colder than your body temperature.
 It’s purely a physical reaction to the local medications and is not necessarily a reflection of feeling cold.
 It’s also believed that shivering is due to hormonal changes in the body.

 14. “I wish I had known that you could ask for more or less.”

 If you are still feeling pain and it’s been more than 30 minutes, you can ask for the anesthesiologist to come back and give you more medication.
-And some epidurals will administer too much medication, resulting in not being able to move your legs at all.
+And some epidurals will administer too much medicine, resulting in not being able to move your legs at all.
 A mom from our group said, “They gave me too much in my epidural, and I wasn’t able to feel myself pushing at all.
 It ended in a C-section after 3 hours of unsuccessful pushing.”
-If you’re completely numb and unable to feel or move your legs, you can ask for your epidural to be turned down or off (don’t worry–you won’t go back to feeling everything right away!) before pushing.
+If you’re completely numb and unable to feel or move your legs, you can ask for your epidural to be turned down or off (don’t worry—you won’t go back to feeling everything right away!) before pushing.

 15. “I wish I had known that everyone doesn’t completely lose feeling.”

 “I was so against an epidural because I wanted to be in control of my birth experience.
 The hospital told me it would be best to get it after my labor had been going on for so long, so I waited.
 Once I got it, I was still very in control and did not lose total feeling at all.”
 As this mom said, some women are afraid of losing complete feeling.
 If you talk to your anesthesiologist about this, they can hopefully give you the correct dose to remove the pain, but it still allows you to move your legs on your own in bed.